raspberrypilearning/introduction-to-processing/worksheet-2.md

 ![](images/gpio-numbers-pi2.png)

 1. Wire up an LED and a 330 ohm resistor to GPIO pin 17, as shown below.
-If you need more guidance, follow [this guide] (https://github.com/raspberrypilearning/physical-computing-guide).
+If you need more guidance, follow [this guide](https://github.com/raspberrypilearning/physical-computing-guide).

 	![](images/led-gpio17.png)